QuantMM/Lavaan-Bi-factor/README.md

 Lavaan: Bi-factor
 ====================================================

-This is an R code repository for the analysis of a bi-factor model with two general factors, plus interaction and mediation effects, using the R package {lavaan}
+This is an R code repository for the analysis of a bi-factor model with two general factors, plus interaction (moderation) and mediation effects, using the R package {lavaan}

 Author(s)
 -------